OffchainLabs/genesis-file-generator/README.md

 0x7fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffe03601600081602082378035828234f58015156039578182fd5b8082525050506014600cf3
 ```

-Alternative, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x4e59b44847b379578588920cA78FbF26c0B4956C#code).
+Alternatively, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x4e59b44847b379578588920cA78FbF26c0B4956C#code).

 The target address can be verified in the project's [repository](https://github.com/Arachnid/deterministic-deployment-proxy/tree/99f24d0e09d8fad7ddb5cd37333e92a8956c9783#latest-outputs).